 This could easily be a very short article.
 Why Tapping?
 It works!
 That really sums it up.

 In all fairness, lots of other traditional psychotherapy techniques work too.
-In my practice I found that tapping worked more quickly, with less pain and distress, and was useful for a wider array of problems.
+In my practice I found that tapping (also known as Emotional Freedom Technique or EFT) worked more quickly.
+It also worked with less pain and distress, and was useful for a wider array of problems.
 What could take years to improve with traditional therapy improved within weeks or even hours if the person was committed to tapping.

 One of the questions I get asked is how I got started with tapping.
 After all, I am a traditionally trained psychologist.
 While that is true, I’m actually not all that traditional.
 When I had my private practice I used a lot of traditional methods, but I also used some non-traditional interventions such as martial arts to help clients overcome difficulties.
 I became a Reiki Master and studied Tai Chi and those also were part of my practice.
 It wasn’t that much of a stretch to get to tapping.